 Sufjan Stevens, Band of Horses, Grizzly Bear, Local Natives

 Billy Libby.
 Photo by Shervin Lainez.

-April 6, 2018 – Brooklyn-based outfit, Fort Gorgeous (aka Billy Libby, touring guitarist in Ingrid Michaelson band) shares “Round and Round” at NYLON, who call Libby’s music, “masterful pop-rock.”
-Fort Gorgeous also recently shared the new single, “Patterns” at Substream Magazine, who wrote that Libby’s style was “hook-laden” with “prowess and pristine production,” calling it “lush pop music.”
-Look for Fort Gorgeous’ debut EP, The Bottom of the Sea, out May 4th.
+May 7, 2018 – Brooklyn-based outfit, Fort Gorgeous (aka Billy Libby, touring guitarist in Ingrid Michaelson band) officially releases The Bottom of the Sea.
+Recently, NYLON shared the new single, “Round and Round,” calling Libby’s music, “Masterful pop-rock.”
+Fort Gorgeous also recently shared singles at The Deli Magazine, Atwood Magazine, Substream Magazine, Earbuddy, and was featured on PopDust’s release radar.
+Billy Libby’s self-released, debut EP, The Bottom of the Sea, is out now!

 Fort Gorgeous leader Billy Libby’s heady, introspective songs rise and fall on waves of emotion, their lyrics always searching for hard answers, their pop sensibility never forgetting the need for a strong chorus.
 Though the songs often wind their way through delicate, hypnotic arpeggios, Libby’s songs always emerge with welcoming, heartfelt hooks.
 And though his contemplative lyrics and winding musical passages conjure up comparisons to brooding art-folk acts like Bon Iver and Sufjan Stevens, the sequent hooks precede another message: Everyone’s invited in Libby’s voyage to The Bottom of the Sea.